Insights & Quotes from Peter Scazzero’s book, Emotionally Healthy Discipleship

 What is the Mission of the Church? by Kevin DeYoung and Greg Gilbert is a helpful book.
 They say, “The mission of the church—as seen in the Great Commissions, the early church in Acts, and the life of the apostle Paul—is to win people to Christ and build them up in Christ.
 Making disciples—that’s our task.”[1]

 Success looks like more people loving Jesus and loving and living like Jesus.
-So, as apprentices of Jesus, we want to be…
+Success is making apprentices of Jesus who:

-Going into our world with the good news of Jesus to make disciples.
+1. Go into the world with the good news of Jesus to make disciples.

 How is this measured?
 Mature disciples will be regularly spending time with their neighbors, peers, and coworkers.
 Mature disciples don’t mainly spend their time in a church building, but being the church in the world.
 The goal is for Christians to obey the missional mandate.
 Faithful disciples don’t practice invitation; they practice evangelization.[2]